Western Australia has a world-class resources industry, covering a diverse range of minerals and energy.

 The State Government has introduced the Lead Agency Framework to provide more effective and efficient processes for responsible development in Western Australia.

-The Department of Mines and Petroleum (DMP) is one of five agencies designated as a lead agency.
+The Department of Mines, Industry Regulation and Safety (DMIRS) is one of five agencies designated as a lead agency.

 A lead agency provides: